AsvadKhadchukaev/e2e23inclass_project/README.md

 1. Access your remote VM using SSH or any other remote access method.
 2. Configure the firewall settings to allow incoming connections on port 5444.
-3. If using a cloud service provider, check their specific documentation on how to configure network settings and open ports.

 ## Running the App Using Docker